sftpplus/sftpplus-docs/src/doc_source/events/events.rst

 :Message: Explicit FTPS for %(service)s changed to %(state)s.
-:Groups: informational, ftp, administration, operational
+:Groups: operational, administration, informational, ftp
 :From version: 2.4.0
 :To version: None
 :Description: Inform about changes in SSL layer for FTP protocol.